 In addition to general healthcare and maintenance, Sana Acupuncture Clinic has a special focus on stubborn, chronic health conditions.
 The truth is that long-term, stubborn ailments don't just hit you all at once - they take years to manifest in the body.
 As East-Asian Medicine practitioners, we help you identify and treat the patterns that are contributing to your current health condition.
 Below are common conditions that are specifically targeted to help you prevent, minimize, and cope better with chronic ailments.

-eczema, psoriasis, acne, urticaria (hives), rosacea, contact dermatitis (poison ivy/oak), herpes zoster (shingles)
+eczema, psoriasis, acne, urticaria (hives), rosacea, contact dermatitis (poison ivy and oak), herpes zoster (shingles)

-irritable bowel syndrome, GERD, acute and/or chronic bowel changes (constipation / diarrhea), irritable bowel disease (Crohn's & ulcerative colitis)
+irritable bowel syndrome, GERD, constipation, diarrhea, irritable bowel disease (Crohn's & ulcerative colitis)

 musculoskeletal pain, rheumatoid arthritis, osteoarthritis, migraines, headaches, fibromyalgia, hernia, plantar fasciitis

 insomnia, hypersomnia, chronic fatigue, dream-disturbed sleep, apnea, snoring, night sweats

 diabetes, Hashimoto thyroiditis, Graves disease, Addison disease, Cushing syndrome, PCOS, irregular menstruation

 hypertension (high blood pressure), hyperlipidemia (high cholesterol), Raynaud's syndrome

 asthma, allergies, common cold, flu, sinusitis